bcdtv/EC504-Project/README.md

 **Sorting Benchmarks**
 command: make test-sort
  - asks for display option, set display off for large values of N
+ - asks for data structures to be tested
  - asks for inputs N, MIN_INT, and MAX_INT to generate array of random numbers
- - times how long it takes to store the random numbers in each data structure
+ - times how long it takes to store the random numbers in each requested data structure
- - times how long it takes to return a sorted array from each data structure
+ - times how long it takes to return a sorted array from each requested data structure
  - prints results to stdout

 ---